 Jordan Karlitz, MD

 Dr. Jordan Karlitz graduated from the University of California at Berkeley with a degree in molecular biology and genetics.
 He subsequently attended the McGill University Faculty of Medicine in Montreal where he received his medical degree.
-He received his internal medicine training at the Columbia University College of Physicians and Surgeons/New York Presbyterian Hospital and completed his fellowship in gastroenterology and hepatology at the Albert Einstein College of Medicine/Montefiore Medical Center.
+He received his internal medicine training at the Columbia University College of Physicians and Surgeons/New York Presbyterian Hospital and completed his fellowship in gastroenterology and hepatology at the Albert Einstein College of Medicine in New York City.

-Dr. Karlitz is currently an Associate Professor of Medicine at the Tulane University School of Medicine where he founded the Hereditary GI Cancer and Genetics Program at the Tulane Cancer Center, the first clinical program of its kind in Louisiana, of which he is director.
-He is also the Associate Program Director of the gastroenterology fellowship program at Tulane and the Fellowship Site Director at the Southeast Louisiana Veterans Healthcare System.
+Dr. Karlitz is currently the GI Division Chief at Denver Health Medical Center and an Associate Professor at the University of Colorado School of Medicine.
+Dr. Karlitz was formerly at the Tulane University School of Medicine where he founded the Hereditary GI Cancer and Genetics Program at the Tulane Cancer Center, the first clinical program of its kind in Louisiana, of which he was director.

 Dr. Karlitz is involved in multiple state and national initiatives regarding colorectal cancer and GI issues in general.
-He is the former Public Relations Chairperson for the American College of Gastroenerology (ACG) and the current Digital Communications and Publications Chairperson for the ACG.
-Dr. Karlitz is also the Chairperson of the Louisiana State Colorectal Cancer Roundtable, an organization whose goal is to increase colon cancer screening in Louisiana, particularly in underserved and at-risk populations.
+He is the former Public Relations Chairperson for the American College of Gastroenterology (ACG) and former Digital Communications and Publications Chairperson for the ACG.